 The Object of Past Boredom.
 A common mistake that people make is channeling their feelings of boredom onto an innocuous object.
 For instance, if you were always bored in your high school history class, chances are you associate the innocent history books you read during your current college class with boredom.
 These books can trigger feelings of boredom that last well after the initial understimulating encounter.

 If you feel like you can relate to any of the above, there's no need to worry.
-In fact, here are some activities to try out the next time you feel bored with life.
+In fact, here are some activities to try out the next time you want to overcome boredom.

 Ignite Your Creativity